 Here are 12 Alzheimer’s myths you need to stop believing.

 The body produces the steroid dehydroepiandrosterone (DHEA) for a range of functions, including being converted into sex hormones such as estrogen and testosterone.
 DHEA levels go down with age, so there have been some theories that boosting it with supplements could fight the effects of aging, including memory loss.
 The supplement did show promise in vitro and in animals, but randomized clinical trials in healthy older adults or those with cognitive impairments haven’t shown consistent memory benefits.

 Popping pills isn’t a surefire way to keep your mind sharp, but focusing on other healthy habits can prevent memory loss.
 Your best bet is to get the nutrients you need from food and not a bottle, recommend the experts Harvard Medical school.
 Stick to a Mediterranean diet or another eating plan that emphasizes vegetables and healthy fats while cutting down sugar and salt.
 A variation is the MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) diet may specifically lower the risk of dementia.
+(Here’s an example of the MIND Diet meal plan.)
 Keeping both your body and mind active helps, too.
 “It doesn’t mean you have to do a particular kind of computer activity or crossword puzzles, but to engage your mind and learn new things,” says Dr. Masurkar.
 Adults with strong social networks also tend to have healthier brains, he says, so simply spending time with loved ones can be the best medicine.

 Now that you’ve heard the experts weigh in on the best vitamins for memory, check out these everyday habits that reduce your risk of dementia.